ysfoo/sparsefactor/README.md

    library(sparsefactor)
    ```

+Some known errors:

+- There is a known error involving `-lgfortran` or `-lquadmath` with installing `RcppArmadillo` (a dependency of the package) on macOS.
+Please follow the solution [here](https://thecoatlessprofessor.com/programming/cpp/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).

-If you run into a non-zero exit status error while installing, try running `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE)` first as per [this post](https://stackoverflow.com/questions/64993205/failing-to-install-github-package-had-non-zero-exit-status-error).
+- If you run into a non-zero exit status error while installing, try running `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE)` first as per [this post](https://stackoverflow.com/questions/64993205/failing-to-install-github-package-had-non-zero-exit-status-error).

 The main functions are described below:
 - `sim.sfm` simulates model parameters and data from a sparse factor model.